LWilfart/Bank-Customer-Churn/README.md

 - Flask to make a web app
 - Render to publish the web app

+You can check my jupiter notebook for more details of my work

 ### WEB APP
 You can view the web app at https://client-churn-webapp.onrender.com